 1.2.4.3 The GCW observing network and its standardized core network (CryoNet) shall build on existing observing programmes and promote the addition of standardized cryospheric observations to existing facilities.

-1.2.4.4 The observing component of the Global Cryosphere Watch shall comply with the provisions specified in the sections 1, 2, 3, 4 and 6 of this Manual.
+1.2.4.4 The observing component of the Global Cryosphere Watch shall comply with the provisions specified in the sections 1, 2, 3, 4 and 8.

-1.3 Governance and management
+1.3 Governance and Management

 1.3.1 Implementation and Operation of WIGOS